EddieHubCommunity/support/discord-readme.md

 -> #introductions: give yourself an introduction, and familiarising with the community

--> #achievements: share your personal achievements with the community

--> #standup: everyday of code, give us your standup updates!
-What you did yesterday,what you plan to do today and any blockers?

--> #healthfitness: health and fitness because you want to get those biceps

 -> #opensource: discussing interesting open source news and information, that may or may not be related to EddieHubCommunity

 -> #hackathons: the prime area to get notified about upcoming hackathons, and discussing about them